 Two swim suits

 Self-explanatory, but my shades were the one thing I forgot to pack when gathering a year’s worth of gear for four people.
-It’s hard to imagine, since my eyes are extremely sensitive and I usually have sunglasses glued to my face.
-(Three weeks into our travels, I still haven’t found a suitable replacement.)
+It’s hard to imagine that I left it off my tropical vacation checklist, since my eyes are extremely sensitive and I usually have sunglasses glued to my face.
+I recommend that you bring a pair of polarized sunglasses to cut the glare reflecting off of the water.
+(It took me months to find a suitable replacement.)
 Want to laugh at our other travel packing mistakes?
 Check them out here!

 If you’re carrying on your backpack from the US, make sure to only bring a 3oz tube (we made that mistake once!).
 Sunscreen is one of those tropical travel essentials, but it’s generally expensive in the countries where you need it most and often the SPF is lower than our ghostly pale family needs.
-We’re big fans of Thinkbaby sunscreen (and also Thinksport) and we’ve also heard great things about Blue Lizard; both can be purchased in 3oz carry-on approved sizes.
+Sunscreen is one of the most important things to bring to an island vacation!
+We’re big fans of Thinkbaby sunscreen (and also Thinksport), which are reef-safe sunscreens; both can be purchased in 3oz carry-on approved sizes.

 Are you sensing a theme?
 When you’re making your tropical island packing list, sun protection in all its forms should be at the top of your list.
 You can get all sorts of cute sun protecting shirts these days, like this long sleeve swim shirt from Prana that I drooled over (but didn’t buy).
 If you’re traveling with kids, a UV shirt will save you 20 minutes of squirmy sunscreen application every 90 minutes.

 Obviously a hat is critical for comfort and health!
-I personally wouldn’t bring a big insta-worthy hat due to the humidity, possibility for water damage, and the huge amount of space it takes up.
+It should be at the top of every tropical packing list.
+I personally wouldn’t bring a big expensive insta-worthy hat due to the humidity, possibility for water damage, and the huge amount of space it takes up.
 I got tons of use out of my cute-but-practical trucker hat, chosen to coordinate (reasonably well) with my travel capsule wardrobe for our year abroad.
+Another great option is a packable straw hat, which I wish I’d brought with me.

 A coverup would be perfect for lunch or the afternoon coffee break, since you’ll still be in your swim suit until just before dinner.
 In truth, I just used a towel since we were already overloaded for the year!

 You really don’t need much!
-For dinner, sundresses for a Caribbean vacation are perfect for women – I love them so much that I own two!
+For dinner, sundresses for a Caribbean vacation are perfect for women – I love this one so much that I own two!
 Men can get away with shorts like these and a polo or button down shirt.
-During the day, you’ll basically be wearing a swim suit all the time, so maybe add in one extra pair of shorts and a t-shirt or tank top for breakfast.
+During the day, you’ll basically be wearing a swim suit all the time, so maybe add in one extra pair of shorts (these are perfect) and a t-shirt or tank top for breakfast.
 Alternatively, you could bring one dress per day and be done with it!

 In many ways, it’s easier to traverse the sandy jungle paths in bare feet.
 Indeed, that’s what everyone does.
 On Bastimentos there were many people who never wore shoes or flip flops during our four day visit.
 We wore our flip flops for walking at night just to offer a little protection from branches or bugs that we couldn’t see (since we didn’t have real flashlights).
 You’ll barely wear the one pair of flip flops, so don’t bother bringing more.
 Which flip flops should you buy?
 For myself, I need comfortable flip flops with arch support and have been a long-time fangirl of these (and I’m not alone – two of my sisters-in-law swear by them too!).
 Ronnie ended up with these flip flops and they’re working out great for him.
 In my search for toddler flip flops with a back strap, Crocs came out as the winner and the kids absolutely love them.